ucb-bar/onnxruntime-riscv/systolic_runner/docs/onnxruntime.md

 The systolic backend supports ONNX's QLinearConv and QLinearMatmul operators.
 In addition to these, we also define our own custom schema and fusion set which is intended to be used with models produced by the quantization script

+## NHWC Graph Transformation

+For QLinearConv we support NHWC data layouts via our own custom typed QLinearConv_nhwc node (see next section).
+When using optimization level 1, a graph transforms rewrites all existing QLinearConv nodes into QLinearConv_nhwc nodes.
+We also keep track of the data layouts of each value, inserting `Transpose` nodes where appropriate if we try to pass a value in NHWC format to an operator that cannot handle it (or vice-versa).
+Currently `QLinearRelu` is the only node (other than `QLinearConv_nhwc`) that can accept an NHWC input.

 ## Custom Operators

 We register and handle `QLinearConv_nhwc`, a variant of QLinearConv that expects its input tensors to be in NHWC format and produces an output with that layout.